All Episodes

 Wade that eliminated the constitutional right to abortion on the federal level, and the power goes back to the states, and every state would then get to set whatever limits, regulations they want on the issue of abortion.

-Uh at the time when you were attorney general, you went to court to reinstate the eighteen sixty-four abortion ban and convinced the trial court that the Civil War era law should be enforced instead of the fifteen-week ban that had been passed just months earlier.
+At the time, when you were Attorney General, you went to court to reinstate the 1864 abortion ban and convince the trial court that the Civil War era law should be enforced instead of the 15-week ban that had been passed just months earlier.

 Am I wrong?